Opinion | The Trump market is a rather limp balloon. Just look at history.

 If you set Roosevelt apart in his own league, you have Calvin Coolidge in front — the quiet conservative who put the roar in the Roaring ’20s.
 At this same point in his presidential service, Silent Cal presided over a stock market up 85 percent.
 That’s Trump times two, with none of the melodrama.
 Nearly as impressive (and, alas, far more dramatic): Bill Clinton, at 82 percent.

 Then there’s Dwight D. Eisenhower.
 The market was up nearly 66 percent during his first 45 months.
-Barack Obama’s 45-month scorecard showed a nearly 64-percent rise.
+Barack Obama’s 45-month scorecard showed a nearly 64 percent rise.
 Then it’s a steep step down to Trump, with his 43 percent, a number much closer to the economically ho-hum George H.W.
 Bush, at 38 percent, than to the leaders of the pack.

 This is a century of cold, hard data — simple numbers, not fake news.
 The index is recorded at the end of every daily trading session — and has been, without fail, through booms and busts, through war and peace, through Republican eras and Democratic eras.
 You can look it up for yourself.
-Of the past 14 presidencies lasting at least 45 months, Trump ranks 6th for stock market performance, right in the middle of the pack.
+Of the past 14 presidencies lasting at least 45 months, Trump ranks sixth for stock market performance, right in the middle of the pack.
 Anyone who votes to reelect him based on the Dow is embracing a man of low character in exchange for an average economic return.

-Oh, but the “China virus”, Trump will say!
+Oh, but the “China virus,” Trump will say!
 But for that unfortunate interruption, his economy would surely be ranked the best in history.

 Our Democracy in Peril: A series on the damage Trump has caused — and the danger he would pose in a second term